-You will not need a lot of fennel seeds, but the small amount imparts the sauce a special flavor that just brings the dish to a whole new level.
+You will not need many fennel seeds, but the small amount imparts the sauce an extra flavor that brings the dish to a whole new level.
 You should definitely try it!

-Of course, if you don’t like fennel seeds at all or you cannot find them, you can leave them out, but if you do happen to have them, you should use them.
+Of course, if you don’t like fennel seeds or cannot find them, you can leave them out, but if you do happen to have them, you should use them.

 What are tapas?

-In Spain you can go out for tapas, so to say.
-That means you would be going from bar to bar, having a drink, and eating one type of tapa and then moving on to the next bar.
-The Spanish word “tapear”, actually means “to go out for tapas”.
-Definitely something I would love to do.
+In Spain, you can go out for tapas, so to speak.
+That means you would be going from bar to bar (tapas bar), having a drink, eating one type of tapa, and then moving on to the next bar.
+The Spanish word “tapear” actually means “to go out for tapas”—definitely, something I would love to do.